Oregon Bounty Hunter Guide: Requirements and Steps

 Beaverton, OR 97005

-To give you a sense of the earning and career growth potential of a private investigator, we look to salary and outlook data provided by the US Bureau of Labor Statistics.
-There are 260 private investigators employed in Oregon and they earn an annual average salary of $42,690.2,3 Projections show that between 2012 and 2022, jobs for private investigators will increase by 18%, equating to 10 additional job openings per year.2
+To give you a sense of the earning and career growth potential of a private investigator, we look to salary and outlook data provided by the Bureau of Labor Statistics (BLS).
+There were an estimated 400 private investigators employed in Oregon as of 2021, with an annual average salary of $78,480.2 The Salem metro area had the third-highest concentration of PIs of any metro area in the US during this time period.3 Projections show that through 2030, jobs for private investigators in Oregon are expected to increase by 8%, with an average of 20 annual openings including replacements.4

 Additional Resources

-- Oregon Association of Licensed Investigators – An association of licensed investigators in Oregon that provides networking opportunities and other resources for investigators in the state.
+- Oregon Association of Licensed Investigators (OALI): Provides networking opportunities and other resources for investigators in the state.

 References: